manassadasivuni/website/content/Rating agency.md

 alias: Rating agencies
 ---
 > [!SUMMARY]+
-> A rating agency assesses the financial strength of companies and [[government]] entities and publishes this information
+> A rating agency assesses the financial strength of companies and [[Government]] entities and publishes this information

 ---